-However, if you see a large amount of water or ice accumulated inside the lens(es), have your vehicle inspected by your dealer.

-- Do not use wax or polishing compounds on matte painted surface: - Use a soft cloth or sponge, plenty of water, and a mild detergent to clean matte painted surfaces.
+However, if you see a large amount of - However, if you see a large amount of water or ice accumulated inside the lens(es), have your vehicle inspected by your dealer. - Do not use wax or polishing compounds on matte painted surfaces: - Use a soft cloth or sponge, plenty of water, and a mild detergent to clean matte painted surfaces.
 Dry with a soft clean cloth.